 This is the hard part

-If the person confirms they are struggling be ready to listen.
+If the person confirms they are struggling, be ready to listen.
 As you listen to their story it will soon become clear whether they may be thinking of suicide.
 If it seems they may be thinking of suicide the best way to confirm this is to ask them straight up.
 This is where we need to be brave.
 There is nothing to be gained from being vague or flaky.
-This only way to confirm if a person is at risk of suicide is to ask them in as many words.
+This only way to confirm if a person is at risk for suicide is to ask them in as many words.